 Your sales team’s focus is always on how your product is going to help them make sales.

-So they won’t care about which development teams are assigned to which epics or features, when you’re planning a given sprint, or how much initiatives are going to cost to develop.
+They won’t care about which development teams are assigned to which epics or features.
+Or how much initiatives are going to cost to develop.
 Leave these details out of the sales custom view of your roadmap.

 Instead, when you share your roadmap with sales, you’ll want to focus on upcoming features—and you’ll want to include right on the roadmap itself your strategic reasoning for every feature you’ve prioritized.

-If you can explain, for example, that you’re working on a feature right now because your surveys or other research indicates it will be popular with users, great.
+If you can explain that you’re working on a feature right now because surveys or other research indicates it will be popular with users, great.
 Your sales reps will be happy to hear it.

 Caution: One word of warning, though, is to be careful about dates.
-Your sales reps are also going to be very interested in seeing exactly when you plan to have a new feature, because that could help them with prospecting and making pitches to potential new customers.
+Your sales reps like knowing exactly when you plan to have a new feature.
+Because that could help them with prospecting and making pitches to potential new customers.

 But when you include a date on a product roadmap—even if you clearly explain it’s an estimate only—at least some of your reps are going to treat it as an implied promise.
 So be careful about including dates on your sales-focused custom view roadmap.

-Whatever format you choose to do this in, you really should be creating and maintaining multiple versions of your product roadmap, so you always have quick access to the right roadmap view and the appropriate level of detail for a given audience.
+Whatever format you choose to make roadmaps in, you should create and maintain multiple versions of your product roadmap.
+You’ll always have quick access to the right roadmap view and the appropriate level of detail for a given audience.